Pink cursive text reads 'the Journal' with a small pink, branded 'Bee' icon above the writing

 The Honey Bee Mine approach

-At Honey Bee Mine, every collection is built around its own quiet identity, from the romantic script and soft blush palette of Sweet Like Honey, to the celestial notes of Sky Full of Stars.
+At Honey Bee Mine, every collection is built around its own quiet identity, from the romantic script and soft blush palette of Sweet Like Honey, to the refined, botanical notes of Ever Entwined.
 Each one has a signature, a soul, and a sense of who it belongs to.

 And for couples wanting something entirely bespoke?
 I offer the chance to build your wedding brand from the ground up.
 Starting with a concept, a feeling, a vision – we’ll bring it to life together, piece by piece.